tldr-pages/tldr/pages/common/abduco.md

 `abduco -A {{name}} bash`

-- Attach to a session with dvtm, create if not exists:
+- Attach to a session with dvtm, creating it if it doesn't exist:

 `abduco -A {{name}}`